Badass Librarians Fight for Our Future in 2020

 Recent Comments

+- ecbatan on Crimes, Capers, and Gentleman Thieves: 5 Must-Read SFF Heist Novels 10 mins ago

+- bluenudeninja on Daniel Kehlmann’s Tyll Meanders, Mocks, and Moves 22 mins ago

-- GarretH on Jean-Luc as St. Jude — Star Trek: Picard’s “Absolute Candor” 2 hours ago
+- GarretH on Freecloud’s Just Another Word for Nothing Left to Lose — Star Trek: Picard’s “Stardust City Rag” 25 mins ago

+- AndyLove on Crimes, Capers, and Gentleman Thieves: 5 Must-Read SFF Heist Novels 27 mins ago

+- ChristopherLBennett on Freecloud’s Just Another Word for Nothing Left to Lose — Star Trek: Picard’s “Stardust City Rag” 32 mins ago